Open Source CMS.

-One of the first thing attract to the people open source system is the price.
-Most open source CMSs are free to download and install with not licensing fees what so ever.
+One of the first things that attract to a people open-source system is the price.
+Most open-source CMSs are free to download and install with no licensing fees what so ever.

-Most hosting companies offer single click install of the most popular open source CSMs.
-This means you can go nothing to fully manage website just matter of minutes.
+Most hosting companies offer single-click install of the most popular open-source CSMs.
+This means you can go nothing to fully manage a website in just a matter of minutes.